kaiomagalhaes/kaiomagalhaes.github.io/_posts/2016-08-23-The-Art-Of-Deliver-Products-part-1.md

 2. No, but I can get people to invest.
 3. Not yet, but it is going to be worked out as soon as we have the product to show to some potential clients

 Not good ones as you may notice.
-In the next part of the post I'm going to show how to start and deliver a product.
+In the next part of the post I'm going to show how to approach the product definition and how manage the product delivery.